Graduate Programs in Sociology

 - Transcripts from all universities and colleges attended must be uploaded to your application; do not mail official transcripts to our office.
 For more information, visit Frequently Asked Question page;

-- Two or three letters of recommendation, submitted online.
+- Letters of recommendation, submitted online.
 Four letters of recommendation are required for the Joint Ph.D. in Sociology and Social Policy (one of which must be from the student's current program director).
 Three letters of recommendation are required for the joint Ph.D. program in NEJS and Sociology.
+Two letters are required for all other programs.

 - A curriculum vitae (CV) or resumé;